open5e/open5e/source/Spellcasting/spells_a-z/b/burning-hands.rst

 creature takes 3d6 fire damage on a failed save, or half as much damage on a successful one.

-The fire ignites any flammable objects in the area that aren’t being worn or carried.
+The fire ignites any flammable objects in the area that aren't being worn or carried.

 **At Higher Levels.** When you cast this spell using a spell slot of 2nd